Top 5 home office setup ideas for remote workers

 • Building your new office in a window nook to increase levels of natural light flooding your workspace

-• Adding internal air conditioning to keep you cool in the warmest summer months.
-Your home can become just as uncomfortable and sticky as your normal workplace when temperatures exceed 30 degrees C.
+• Adding internal air conditioning will keep you cool in the warmest summer months.
+When temperatures exceed 30 degrees C, your home can become just as uncomfortable and sticky as your normal workplace.

 Air conditioning makes all the difference to workers in the summer.
 It can be a fantastic addition to your home environment too.

 There are lots more home office setup ideas you could consider.
-But you must create your new office before any move to remote working.
+But you must create your new office before moving to remote work.
 This will reduce the impacts on your employer and ensure that you can produce typical performance levels from the get-go.

-Cool You UK specialise in air conditioning for the home.
-There’s no need for an external condenser unit with our systems.
-Get in touch if you’re planning your home office layout and want to discuss all the benefits of air conditioning in your new work environment.
+Cool You specialises in home air conditioning.
+Our systems do not require an external condenser unit.
+Contact us if you’re planning your home office layout and want to discuss the benefits of air conditioning in your new work environment.